cloud-demo-projects/demo-fullstack/README.md

 - Terraform has been used as IaC to build/change the Azure infrastructure

 # Prerequisites
+Prerequisites are listed down for local development, CICD and IaC.

 ##  Local Dvelopment
 - JDK 11 ( For local java code compilation )